mzattera/predictive-powers/docs/preview/index.md

 Once the endpoint is created, it can be used to access "services" which are high-level capabilities.
 Services abstract capabilities, allowing you to use different providers (endpoints) to perform a task.
-For [example](#imgGen), one could use an `OpenAiEndpoint` to obtain an `ImageGenerationService` instance to generate images using DALL-E;
+For [example](#imgGen), one could use an `OpenAiEndpoint` to obtain an `ImageGenerationService` instance to generate images using OpenAI models;
-alternatively, getting the `ImageGenerationService` instance through an `HuggingFaceEndpoint` will provide the same service, through same interface, using OpenJourney hosted on Hugging Face.
+alternatively, getting the `ImageGenerationService` instance through an `HuggingFaceEndpoint` will provide the same service, through same interface, using models hosted on Hugging Face.

 Currently, following services are provided by `AiEndpoint`s: